 What you can say instead: You are an awesome mama and I really appreciate all you do.

-What Not Say #6: “Must Be Nice Having Coffee And Cake All Day With Your Friends!”
+Not Saying To New Mothers #6: “Must Be Nice Having Coffee And Cake All Day With Your Friends!”

 If you’ve ever hung out with a small human being for any length of time, you get to realise they’re not great conversationalists but they are pretty demanding of your attention.